-Every driver shall prepare a record of duty status driver's daily log in his/her own handwriting for each 24 hour period, unless operating under the short haul exemption.
+Every driver shall prepare a record of duty status (driver's daily log) in his/her own handwriting for each 24-hour period, unless operating under the 100 air-mile radius exemption.

-Failure to complete or retain the log, or knowingly falsifying logs or other reports, makes the driver and or carrier liable to prosecution.
+Failure to complete or retain the log, or knowingly falsifying logs or other reports, makes the driver and/or carrier liable to prosecution.